 The Need for Action

 US-101 is a key piece of the transportation network connecting communities in San Francisco, the Peninsula, and the South Bay.
 US-101 is one of the most economically important corridors in California, as well as a near neighbor to more than 640,000 residents.
-The US-101 Mobility Action Plan (MAP) project is developing programs and policies to address the following problems:
+Several major infrastructure projects are underway to mitigate congestion in the corridor, but infrastructure investments alone will not solve congestions and its secondary impacts on communities.
+The US-101 Mobility Action Plan (MAP) Project Management Team is leading an effort to develop programs and policies to address the following problems:

 US-101 is not moving as many people as it could

 Travel time on US-101 is unpredictable

 Worsening congestion reduces the number of jobs accessible in 30 minutes